-The Alta Protocol Engine products automatically strip-off or add-on the sync and parity.
-The designer need only program the 16-bit word values.
-Most analyzers will not show the sync or parity values (the tool will provide an error indicator).
+The Alta products automatically strip-off or add-on the sync and parity to the 1553 words so that the designer need only program the 16-bit word values.
+Most analyzers will not show the sync or parity values (but will show an error if a sync or parity error was detected).